Three people in sneezing without covering their faces.

 More information

-Thank you for your understanding as we try and keep patients and the community healthy.
+Thank you for your understanding as we continue to keep patients and the community healthy.

 Central Adelaide LHN acknowledges the Kaurna people as the traditional owners of the lands on which its sites are located.
 We respect their spiritual relationship with their country and that their cultural and heritage beliefs are still as important to living Aboriginal and Torres Strait Islander people today.